supernaut1432/ftd/README.md

 A Five Torches Deep module created for use in FoundryVTT.

-Five Torches Deep is a trademark of Sigil Stone Publishing. something something something
+Five Torches Deep is a trademark of Sigil Stone Publishing. something something somethingsad